Renting out a property? Protect your investment and compare landlord insurance policies today.

 Compare landlord policies from Australian brands and apply securely

-All of these risks can end up being incredibly costly if you don’t have the best landlord insurance policy for you in place.
+Landlord insurance protects you from the common risks that properties encounter, as well as the risks that arise directly as a result of having tenants.
+All of these risks can end up being incredibly costly if you don’t have the best* landlord insurance policy for you in place.

-What does landlord insurance actually cover?
+What should the best* landlord insurance policies cover?

 - accidental glass breakage